 If you think you are having an issue with your heart, arteries or veins, comprehensive diagnostic testing is the first step to knowing the problem and creating a treatment program that best suits your needs.

-At Michigan Medicine, we offer full-service cardiovascular diagnostics with the latest equipment and a credentialed staff so your tests are performed properly and read correctly, all with a quick turnaround.
+At Michigan Health, we offer full-service cardiovascular diagnostics with the latest equipment and a credentialed staff so your tests are performed properly and read correctly, all with a quick turnaround.

 Our full-range of diagnostic services includes the types of tests below.
 More details about each type of test are below the lists.

 Make an Appointment for Diagnostic Testing: To make an appointment to schedule your ordered testing, call the number below for your desired service.

 - Radiology: 734-936-4500